Medically reviewed by Drugs.com. Last updated on Oct 7, 2022.

 - Miscarriage.
 Second-trimester amniocentesis carries a slight risk of miscarriage — about 0.1% to 0.3% when done by a skilled person using ultrasound.
 Research suggests that the risk of pregnancy loss is higher for amniocentesis done before 15 weeks of pregnancy.

 - Needle injury.
 During amniocentesis, the baby might move an arm or leg into the path of the needle.
 Serious needle injuries are rare.

 - Rh sensitization.
 Rarely, amniocentesis might cause the baby's blood cells to enter the pregnant person's bloodstream.
 Those with Rh negative blood who haven't developed antibodies to Rh positive blood are given an injection of a blood product, Rh immune globulin, after amniocentesis.
 This prevents the body from making Rh antibodies that can cross the placenta and damage the baby's red blood cells.

 - Infection.
 Very rarely, amniocentesis might trigger a uterine infection.

 - Infection transmission.
-If you have an infection — such as hepatitis C, toxoplasmosis or HIV/AIDS — the infection might be transferred to your baby during amniocentesis.
+Someone who has an infection — such as hepatitis C, toxoplasmosis or HIV/AIDS — might transfer it to the baby during amniocentesis.

-Remember, genetic amniocentesis is typically offered when the test results might have a significant impact on management of the pregnancy.
-Ultimately, the decision to have genetic amniocentesis is up to you.
-Your health care provider or genetic counselor can help you weigh all the factors in the decision.
+Remember, genetic amniocentesis is usually offered to pregnant people for whom the test results might greatly affect how they manage the pregnancy.
+The decision to have genetic amniocentesis is yours.
+Your health care provider or genetic counselor can give you information to help you decide.

 How you prepare

-Your health care provider will explain the procedure and ask you to sign a consent form before the procedure begins.
+Your health care provider will explain the procedure and ask you to sign a consent form.
 Consider asking someone to accompany you to the appointment for emotional support or to drive you home afterward.